 Global risk should be estimated via formal clinical risk scores (Thrombosis in Myocardial Infarction [TIMI], Global Registry of Acute Coronary Events [GRACE], Platelet Glycoprotein IIb/IIIa in Unstable Angina: Receptor Suppression Using Integrilin Therapy [PURSUIT]—1 Prognosis reference Acute coronary syndromes result from acute obstruction of a coronary artery.
 Consequences depend on degree and location of obstruction and range from unstable angina to non–ST-segment elevation... read more ) or a combination of the following high-risk features:

 Recurrent angina/ischemia at rest or during low-level activity

 High-risk stress test result (test stopped in ≤ 5 minutes due to symptoms, marked ECG abnormalities, hypotension, or complex ventricular arrhythmias)

 Sustained ventricular tachycardia

 LV ejection fraction < 0.40

-Prehospital care: Oxygen, aspirin, nitrates and/or opioids for pain, and triage to an appropriate medical center
+Prehospital care: Oxygen, aspirin, and nitrates and triage to an appropriate medical center